-There were smoke alarms present in the property.
+There were smoke alarms within the property.
+These were not tested.

-We are advised that fire detection equipment within the property fully complies with Scottish Government standards effective from February 2022 and this should be confirmed by the purchaser.
+It would appear that fire detection equipment within the property fully complies with Scottish Government standards effective from February 2022 and this should be confirmed by the purchaser.

 Any additional limits to inspection